invrainbow/codeperfect/docs/docs/generate-function.md

 bark(dog, 1, false)
 ```

+Place your cursor over `bark` and run `Generate Function From Call`.
+This will
-This will generate a function:
+generate a function:

 ```go
 func bark(v0 Dog, v1 int, v2 bool) {